NikolasRomero/Evolutive-Genomics/README.md

-Course perfotmed in July 2026 provided by the SSanger Institute investigators
+Course perfotmed in July 2026 provided by the Sanger Institute investigators